CASPER: Improvements to Attendance Tracking

 How I run the session

-In this example I showed the QR code for CASPER about 40 minutes² into a two-hour lecture, and go on with the lecture.
-Next time the students had a small bit of thinking time I press the ‘go’ button on my laptop and get a map like this (this is a real map, but I replaced all the student names):
+The next time the students had a small bit of thinking time I pressed the ‘go’ button on my laptop and got a map like this (this is a real map, but I have replaced all the student names):

 (note that because the approach counts students rather than seats, the map shows everybody clumped up to one side)